 Shawn Kornoelje – Head Coach

-Shawn is returning for his second season as Head Coach.
+Shawn is returning for his third season as Head Coach.

 Shawn just finished his 12th season as the Associate Head Coach of Oakland University.
 Finishing his 28th year of coaching, which has included working with all levels of swimmers from Novice to International, Shawn is looking forward to getting back to where he started, coaching a great summer club!